 Fernando Otero is a GRAMMY®-winning Argentine composer, pianist and vocalist based in New York City.

 He has been described by many critics as a classically-trained virtuoso pianist and composer who developed his own style by blending elements of classical contemporary music and improvisation while acknowledging Tango as a starting point.
 He found his voice when he began to incorporate the indigenous sounds of his native Buenos Aires into his work.
 Otero's pianism displays song-like melodicism, expressiveness and a wide palette of colors.
-He possesses a particularly strong rhythmic intensity when performing up-tempo pieces, playing notes repeatedly with piston-like precision that contrast with sudden detours into day dreamy pastels.
+He possesses a particularly strong rhythmic intensity when performing up-tempo pieces, playing notes repeatedly with piston-like precision that contrasts with sudden detours into daydreamy pastels.

-Otero has recorded 16 albums as a solo artist and performs more than 50 international concerts yearly.
+Otero has recorded 16 albums as a solo artist and performs more than 100 international concerts yearly.
 His works are published by Warner Chappell Music and his albums have been released by Nonesuch Records, Warner Music, Harmonia Mundi and World Village.
+He has received commissions from performers and institutions worldwide and has written music for orchestra, chamber ensembles, string quartet, and choir, as well as for solo instruments including piano, violin and cello.

 His first contact with music was receiving vocal lessons from his mother Elsa Marval -an internationally acclaimed singer and actress- and started taking piano lessons at age five.
 He also studied the guitar, bass, drums, and later composition with Domingo Marafiotti.

-Otero has received commissions from performers and institutions worldwide and has written music for orchestra, chamber ensembles, string quartet and choir, as well as for solo instruments including piano, violin and cello.
-Many of his compositions were commissioned by The New York State Council on The Arts , Lincoln Center, Laguna Beach Festival (featuring Otero as composer-in-residence), St. Ursanne International Piano Festival in Switzerland, and by performers such as the Kronos Quartet, the Imani Winds ensemble, Inbal Segev and Jason Vieaux, Paquito D'Rivera, and Arturo O'Farrill.
+Many of his compositions were commissioned by The New York State Council on the Arts , Lincoln Center, Laguna Beach Festival (featuring Otero as composer-in-residence), St. Ursanne International Piano Festival in Switzerland, and by performers such as the Kronos Quartet, the Imani Winds ensemble, Inbal Segev and Jason Vieaux, Paquito D'Rivera, and Arturo O'Farrill.